What can you do to help if you see someone begging or sleeping rough over Christmas?

 Assuming none of the above applies, and no immediate shelter is available, another option available is StreetLink – a service that centralises reporting of rough sleepers.

-A call or online referral to StreetLink - www.streetlink.org.uk- will, where appropriate, be passed to the relevant local services.
+A call or online referral to StreetLink - www.streetlink.org.uk- will, where appropriate, be passed to the council and we will go out and visit the person.
+If they are still there we would pass on support and advice on where they can get help.

 Due to a high volume of calls when the weather is bad, StreetLink advises the best method to refer rough sleepers is via the website or mobile app.